lammps/lammps/doc/src/Developer_write_pair.rst

              f[j][2] -= delz * fpair;
            }

-For typical MD simulations, the potential energy is merely a diagnostic and only output infrequently.
-Similarly, the pressure may only be computed for infrequent diagnostic output.
-For all timesteps where this information is not needed either `eflag` or `evflag` are zero and the computation skipped.
+The ``ev_tally()`` function tallies global or per-atom energy and virial.
+For typical MD simulations, the potential energy is merely a diagnostic and only needed on output.
+Similarly, the pressure may only be computed for (infrequent) thermodynamic output.
+For all timesteps where this information is not needed either, `eflag` or `evflag` are zero and the computation and call to the tally function skipped.
+Note that evdwl is initialized to zero at the beginning of the function, so that it still is valid to access it, even if the energy is not computed (e.g. when only the virial is needed).

-The ``ev_tally()`` tallies global or per-atom energy and virial.

 .. code-block:: c++

            if (eflag) evdwl = factor_lj * (aexp - bexp - offset[itype][jtype]);